-For the purpose of the study we need to measure of discriminatory power of scoring variables.
-Since a consensus rating in essence is a scoring variable and the discriminatory power is generally accepted indicator of rating quality, it is naturally to ask if the discriminatory power of consensus rating is comparable to discriminatory power of popular scoring default models calibrated to default data.
+For the purpose of this study we need to measure the discriminatory power of the scoring variables.
+Since a consensus rating in essence is a scoring variable and the discriminatory power is a generally accepted indicator of rating quality, it is natural to ask if the discriminatory power of the consensus rating is comparable to the discriminatory power of popular scoring default models calibrated to default data.

-Generally, discriminatory power is represented by ROC (CAP)-curve8 and measured by AUC (area under curve) and/or AR^9 (accuracy ratio) (for more information see Tasche (2010)).
-AUC ranges from 0 to 1, and the greater its value, the greater the discriminatory power of the model.
-For ROC-curve AR = 2 AUC-1 and ranges from 0 to 1.
-The quality for the scoring/rating model is also measured in terms of AR: the larger the AR, the better the model predicts defaults (see Pomazanov (2016), p.54 or Hosmer et al. (2013) p.
-177).
-All these indicators have also been recommended by the Basel Committee (see BCBS (2005), p.36-39) and have been used repeatedly in research.
+Generally, discriminatory power is represented by the ROC (CAP)-curve8 and measured by AUC (area under curve) and/or AR^9 (accuracy ratio) (see Tasche (2010)).
+AUC ranges from 0 to 1, and the greater the value, the greater the discriminatory power of the model.
+For ROC-curve AR = 2